supertypo/simply-kaspa-indexer/README.md

 ```
 In addition, I highly recommend running Postgres on ZFS with compression=lz4 (or zstd) for space savings as well as for improving performance.
 Make sure to also set recordsize=16k.

-### Tn11 (10bps) note
+### 10bps note
-The indexer is able to keep up with the 10bps testnet (TN11) under full load (2000+tps) as long as Postgres is running on a sufficiently high-end NVMe.
+The indexer is able to keep up with fully satured 10bps (2000+tps) as long as Postgres is running on a sufficiently high-end NVMe.
 By disabling optional tables and fields you can bring the requirements down if running on lesser hardware.

 ### Historical data
 The indexer will begin collecting data from the point in time when it's started.
 If you have an archival node, you can specify the start-block using the --ignore_checkpoint argument and specify an older start block.
 Please make contact with us on the [Kaspa Discord](https://kaspa.org) if you need a pg_dump-file of historical records.

+### Pruning
+Pruning can be activated by supplying --prune-db, optionally a cron expression can be supplied, e.g. --prune-db=\"30 6 * * *\" (06:30Z every day).
+Additionally retention time must be supplied.
+E.g. --retention=14d, or by the more fine masked --retention-<...> arguments.

 # License
 MIT, which means this software can be freely modified to any specific need and redistributed (under certain terms).